thunderhead-labs/sthype-docs/README.md

 ## Smart Contracts

-For more detailed information on the `stHYPE` integration, please refer to the [stHYPE Integration Details](guides/smart-contracts.md).
+For more detailed information on the `stHYPE` integration, please refer to the [Integration Guide](guides).

 ### Deployed Contract Addresses